Austin Addison, Identified As Man Who Slapped Burger King Employee In Viral Video, Has Been Charged And Fired

 The full footage of the incident can be seen in the TMZ link above, but be warned that there is some obscene language and violence.

-The report from TMZ claimed that the man went on a racist rant, though there was no racist language heard on the portion of the video that has captured viral interest on Monday.
+The report claimed that the customer went on a racist rant, though there was no racist language heard on the portion of the footage that has captured viral interest on Monday.

 The report noted that local police have slapped the 21-year-old with a series of charges, including harassment, disorderly conduct, and criminal mischief.
 All appear to be misdemeanor charges, though there are more circumstances for Addison ahead.
-After the video, a number of internet sleuths set out at identifying the man and trying to notify his potential employer.
+After the clip, a number of internet sleuths set out at identifying the angry restaurant-goer and trying to notify his potential employer.
 Aided in part by the local police’s release of his name, many found that he apparently was employed by a nearby Harbor Freight Tools store.

 TMZ noted that the store has since fired Addison.